 This Prospectus includes "forward looking statements."
 In some cases, forward looking statements can be identified by the use of terminology such as "anticipates," "believes," "estimates," "seeks," "expects," "plans," "will," "intends," "aims" and similar expressions.
 Although the ICAV believes that the expectations reflected in these forward looking statements are reasonable as of the date of this Prospectus, such expectations may prove to be incorrect.
 Important factors could cause actual results to differ materially from such expectations.
-For information about some of the factors that could cause a Fund's actual results to differ from the expectations and Risk Factors" in this Prospectus.
+For information about some of the factors that could cause a Fund's actual results to differ from the expectations stated in the forward looking statements, please read the section entitled "Special Considerations and Risk Factors" in this Prospectus.
 The ICAV urges investors to consider these risk factors carefully in evaluating the forward looking statements contained in this Prospectus.
 All subsequent written or oral forward looking statements attributable to the ICAV or any persons acting on behalf of the ICAV are expressly qualified in their entirety by these cautionary statements.
 The forward looking statements included in this Prospectus are made only as of the date of this Prospectus.
 The ICAV does not intend, and undertakes no obligation, to update these forward looking statements.